microsoft/PowerPlatformConnectors/certified-connectors/CB Blockchain Seal/Readme.md

 The connector supports the following operations:
 * `Hash file`: Hashes the file locally
 * `Create seal`: Creates a seal for the given hash
-* `Verify seal`: Verifies the given hash against the given seal id.
+* `Verify seal`: Verifies the given hash against the given seal id
 * `List seals`: lists all seals for the given hash

 ## Known issues and limitations